effectai/engine/website/content/news/migration-checklist.md

 - **Double-Check Your Wallet Control:**
 Make sure you have access to the private keys or recovery phrases for your wallet to retain control of your tokens.

-> ⚠️ We do not recommend any trading or token movement after the snapshot date.

 ## Step 2: Set Up a Wallet on Solana

-    A few days after the snapshot, the new EFFECT tokens will be claimable on Solana.
+  On January 5th, the new EFFECT tokens will be claimable on Solana.
 To prepare:

 - **Choose a Solana Wallet:**
 We recommend using <a href="https://phantom.com/" target="_blank">**Phantom**</a> or <a href="https://backpack.app/" target="_blank">**Backpack**</a>, as they are user-friendly and widely supported in the Solana ecosystem.